taha-cmyk/contrib/README.md

 ## Simplified Date Format

-To make date entry easier, you can now use a simple format: `YYYY-MM-DD`.
+To make dates you can use this format: `YYYY-MM-DD`.
 For example, October 20, 2024, would be written as `2024-10-20`.

-For the `date` field in the content headers, you can use this simple format, and our system will automatically convert it to the required full date-time format.

 If you need to specify a time, you can add it after the date like this: `YYYY-MM-DD HH:MM`.
 For example, `2024-10-20 14:30` for 2:30 PM on October 20, 2024.